You can view the recoding of this free educational webinar today. Today's post is about this topic…

 “Better Metrics: Understanding Variation and Managing Performance Using Deming Methods”

-And, again, check out my upcoming free webinar: “How to Manage Your Improvement Metrics More Efficiently and Effectively.”
+And, again, check out my free webinar: “How to Manage Your Improvement Metrics More Efficiently and Effectively.”